abhishek-kumar-code/Redfish_Public/Specification.md

 ##### Link Header

 The [Link Header](#link-header-table) provides metadata information on the accessed resource in response to a HEAD or GET operation.
-In addition to hyperlinks from the resource, the URL of the JSON Schema for the resource shall be returned with a `rel=describedby`.
-URLs of the JSON Schema for an annotation should be returned without a `rel=describedby`.
-If the referenced JSON Schema is a versioned schema, it shall match the version contained in the value of the @odata.id property returned in this resource.
+Links Headers contain information about the resource, such as hyperlinks from the resource, and JSON Schemas that describe the resource.

 Below is an example of the Link Headers of a ManagerAccount with a role of Administrator that has a Settings Annotation.
 - The first Link Header is an example of a hyperlink that comes from the resource.
 It describes hyperlinks within the resource.
 This type of header is outside the scope of this specification.